 Frequently Asked Questions

-A candidate communication strategy is a strategy to communicate effectively with candidates to provide high-quality candidate experience, speeding up your recruitment process and promoting a good employer brand.
+A: Candidate communication strategy is a plan to communicate effectively with candidates in order to provide high-quality candidate experience, speeding up your recruitment process and promoting a good employer brand.